markc/bojax/README.md

     ---

-So clicking on the "Double Rainbow" heading will load in the contents of `lib/md/5.md` posting.
-Then. when viewing the actual posting. clicking on the site title again will go back to the `lib/md/1.md` frontpage index summary, which is particularly handy on a mobile touch device.
+So clicking on the "Double Rainbow" heading will load in the contents of the `lib/md/5.md` posting.
+Then, when viewing the actual posting, clicking on the site title again will go back to the `lib/md/1.md` frontpage index summary which is particularly handy on a mobile touch device.

 Something like this shell snippet below can work out the filename of the next posting when executed from the root of the repo...

     echo "lib/md/$(($(/bin/ls -1v lib/md | tail -n 1 | cut -d. -f 1)+1)).md"